About this Summary

 Concentration of DOT Holdings

-Approximately 42% of DOT currently in circulation is held by the Web3 Foundation.
-As a result, it controls a significant vote related to planning and decision making of the foundation.
+Approximately 42% of DOT currently in circulation is held by the top 20 wallet holders.
+As a result, they control a significant vote related to planning and decision making of the network.
 A high level of ownership by the Web3 Foundation may adversely affect the price of DOT itself.

 How Bitbuy Decides to List Crypto Assets